Toddler Tech Talk

 - •Focus: Literacy, math, and social-emotional skills through adaptive learning paths.

-Featuring familiar faces like Daniel Tiger and Curious George, this app is a gold mine for preschoolers.
+Featuring familiar faces like Daniel Tiger and Curious George, PBS KIDS Games is a gold mine for preschoolers.

 - •Key Feature: Many of the games are designed to teach "real-world" skills, like morning routines or helping friends.